GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 Testing, or non-production, dataloggers will have codes using the sequence: 0Z, 0Y, 0X, ... etc.  They should also use a similar sensor location sequence depending on sensor type, e.g. 1Z, 1Y, 1X ... etc.

-### Naming Conventions When Moving or Installating Different Sensors
+### Naming Conventions When Moving or Installating Surface Sensors

 Sites are associated with stations at the start of data collection from the site.
 Data collection is from a datalogger, which is connected to a sensor.

 When a sensor is moved at a station or a new sensor is installed, the station and location code describing that installation follows these conventions:

 1. If the sensor is of the same type and in the same position as the previous sensor, neither station nor location code changes.
-1. If the sensor is of a different type but in the same position as the previous sensor, the station code remains the same but the location code changes .
+1. If the sensor is of a different type but in the same position as the previous sensor, the station code remains the same but the location code changes.
 1. If the sensor is more than 1 m from the position of the previous sensor, the station code remains the same but the location code changes.
 1. If the sensor is more than 200 m from the position of the previous sensor, the station code changes.
 Here a new station may need to be made with a new set of location codes describing data collection at the station.